 - There are paved internal access roads, a wide parking lot for visitors and public washroom facilities at Hazelwood.

-Traditional Casket Burial/Interment; Currently, Hazelwood is the only City Cemetery that offers casket burial interments.
+Traditional Casket Burial/Interment; Currently, Hazelwood offers casket burial interments.
 All graves are single depth, with companions wishing to be laid to rest together being placed side-by-side.
 Up to six cremated remains are permitted on a full burial site.
 Each set of cremated remains placed will require a Right of Interment and can only be placed with the permission of the family.

 In-Ground Cremation Interment